liferay/liferay-docs/develop/tutorials/articles/110-portlets/02-liferay-soy-portlet/01-creating-a-soy-portlet.markdown

     "javax.portlet.init-param.template-path=/",
     "javax.portlet.init-param.view-template=View",

-This directs the default rendering to View(View.soy).
-The `template-path` property tells the framework where your Soy templates are located.
+This directs the default rendering to View (`View.soy`).
+The `template-path` property tells the framework the location of your Soy templates.
 The `/` above means that the Soy files are located in your project's root `resources` folder.
 That's why it's important to follow Liferay's standard folder structure, outlined above.
-Here's the path of a hypothetical Web module's resource folder:
+Here's the path of a hypothetical web module's resource folder:

     docs.liferaysoy.web/src/main/resources/META-INF/resources